Tidewater-Florida logo

 Admission fees: $3 per vehicle to a max of 8 occupants, $2 for pedestrians, bicyclists and extra passengers.
 You'll want exact change because you'll most likely be paying into an honor box.
 Camping fees: $16 (plus tax) per site per night, includes water and electric.
 Cabin Rental: $65 (plus tax) per night.
 Picnic Pavilion Rental: $30 (plus tax) per day, seats 30-60 people, water and electric included.
 The pavilion has a great view overlooking Lake Seminole.

-Three Rivers State Park
+Map of Three Rivers State Park

-Photo of Three Rivers State Park courtesy of Tim Ross.
+Three Rivers State Park area map